finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

     api_instance = lusid.PersonsApi(api_client)
     effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the people.
 Defaults to the current LUSID              system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the people.
 Defaults to return the latest version              of each people if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing persons from a previous call to list persons.
 This              value is returned from the previous call.
-If a pagination token is provided the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
+If a pagination token is provided the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
 Defaults to 5000 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 For example, to filter on the display name, use \"displayName eq 'John'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Person\" domain to decorate onto each person,               or from any domain that supports relationships to decorate onto related entities.
 These take the format {domain}/{scope}/{code} e.g. \"Person/ContactDetails/Address\". (optional)